deveshkumarvv/Virtual-White-Board/README.md

 > Open Air-canvas.py and Run the Python File.

+> Before you run the code make sure that you have properly installed Python3 , NumPy , OpenCV .

-> When You execute the File You can see 4 windows (Mask,Tracking,Paint, Color Detectors )
+> When You execute the File You can see 4 windows ( Mask,Tracking,Paint,Color Detectors )

 > Color Detector will Show Which Color it will detect